johnny353535/yoi/docs/_pages/behaviours/sticky.md

 ## Events

-This behaviour fires the following [events](/glossary) on each element with the applied behaviour:
+This behaviour fires the following [events](/glossary) on each element it is applied to:

 | Event             | Fires …                                   |
 | ----------------- | ----------------------------------------- |